 Farewell & Goldberg 2023

-On May 31st, the György Ligeti 100th Anniversary Concert at the SNU Ensemble Academy—held at the Powerplant of Seoul National University—became my farewell concert at SNU.
+“Ligeti’s Studio” took place on May 31st at Powerplant SNU, a new space destined to become a cradle for creativity and innovation at Seoul National University.
 My student Sunwha Lee performed Ligeti’s Horn Trio alongside Seoul Philharmonic players Sergei Lee (horn) and Haesung Choi (violin).
-I played two of Unsuk Chin’s Etudes and Schubert’s final piano sonata, a deeply personal and meaningful work both for Ligeti and for me.
-Another proud moment was seeing my student, Dr. Jung-Eun Yoon, give an insightful talk on Ligeti and close the evening with a beautiful performance of his Etude Arc-en-ciel, like a “promise” for unknown future.
+I performed two of Unsuk Chin’s Etudes and Schubert’s final piano sonata, a profoundly meaningful work—for both Ligeti and for me.
+Another proud moment was seeing my student, Dr. Jung-Eun Yoon, give an insightful talk on Ligeti and conclude the evening with a beautiful performance of his Etude Arc-en-ciel—like a quiet “promise” for an unknown future.

 I am endlessly grateful to all my students and colleagues at SNU who have supported and shaped me, both artistically and personally.
 You will always remain at the heart of my journey!